 Patients who manipulate the generator and lead through the skin (Twiddler's Syndrome) may damage or disconnect the lead from the generator and/or possibly cause damage to the vagus nerve.
+For patients with the Model 1000/ Model 1000-D, recalibration of Prone Position detection may be required.
 Patients, parents, and caregivers should be warned against manipulating the generator and lead.